Qualification for an IPv6 Provider Independent (PI) Assignment:

 Expiry for Assignments:

 Assignment blocks made under this proposal to address Multihoming issues must be returned to the RIPE NCC after a maximum period of three years.
-The three years period will start to count once an alternative technically valid and deployable solution is available and accepted by the Internet community.
-Any organisations that wanted to avoid renumbering would be able to opt to become an LIR, if they qualify, and be allocated the same prefix.
+The three year period will run from the date that an alternative technically valid and deployable solution becomes available and is accepted by the Internet community.
+Any organisations that want to avoid renumbering would, at this time, be able to opt to become an LIR, if they qualify, and be allocated the same prefix.